 On the other hand, if you look around, especially in religious institutions, you will realise that there are several marriage counsellors who do not go through this route and are still practising.
 What is really needed is that you have the skills to actually match up to what you call yourself.

 But to get the skills and expertise to practice, and to position yourself as a person of repute, it is ideal that you get some form of organized training and certification.

 There is a term for people who practice as counsellors but aren’t trained or certified.
 They are called quasi counsellors.
 While there are no legal laws stopping you, it is morally wrong to call yourself a counsellor without training or certification.

 There are a whole lot of professional ethics you cannot know on your own until you go through some organised training.

 To get the skills and certification to practice as a marriage counsellor or therapist in Nigeria, there are two routes you can take.
-The first is get a degree in Guidance and counselling, psychology or psychiatry from any higher institution; and the second is to take professional courses physically or online.
+The first is to get a degree in Guidance and counselling or psychology from any higher institution; and the second is to take professional courses physically or online.

 I have explained how to go about the two routes below:

 How To Apply for A Counselling Degree in Nigeria